Xilmi/Rotp-Fusion/README.md

 - Monsters:
   - Give loots.
   - Option to change their travel time.
-  - Option to start late game
-    - Associated with specific tech discovery.
   - https://www.reddit.com/r/rotp/comments/16ov0ln/monstrous_ends_rotp_fusion_mod_tweaks/
   - https://www.reddit.com/r/rotp/comments/mc3ux3/different_take_on_space_monsters/
-- Planet selection vs fleet selection (with hotkey)
-- If you trade with an empire, the ownership of in range planets should be updated (in the spy way, no scouting).
-This because traders are always able to spot trade locations...
 - Spy: option to not over spend with the spy budget!
 - Add second statistic option: (on the side of lin / log): Display statistic as:
     - "% Tot": Precentage relative to known total (!= Galaxy Total)